Avoiding a Corporate Crisis, Lessons Learned from Starbucks, United Airlines

 Strategies for Continuous Improvement

-Building an employee training and development strategy with a continuous learning component is critical.
+Building an online employee training and development strategy with a continuous learning component is critical.
 The most effective way to prevent a training-based crises is to strive for consistent and incremental improvement.
 Simply deploying a "one time training event" or a single employee onboarding event won't cut it.
 Gathering input from your employees during your in-depth needs analyses should enable you to build your list of training priorities and design custom training activities.
 From there you can develop training assessments and certifications to ensure your people can execute "in the heat of the moment."

 Finally, be sure to schedule consistent, ongoing training to ensure the new skills, knowledge and behaviors are sustained long-term.